wizwizyo/Chironwire-2026/README.md

 - install linear guide with **MGN12H_2040_Guide.stl**
 Front view: This is the spacing between the linear rail and the guard as designed
 <img width="671" height="717" alt="4da12b11-4b8c-405c-b23f-5e3c2b48af57" src="https://github.com/user-attachments/assets/d18d6ac5-916e-444c-836d-bb3a3583dbd4" />
+- - connect the 3 pieces composing the Y carriage frame using the leftover 8mm spacers

 **MGN12 Drilling Y A-xis guide**

 - Use MGN12H_(M3_20x20mm)_Y_AXIS.stl the mounting hole spacing is designed for M3 screws with a 20 × 20 mm pattern.
 Please measure your linear rail before installation, as the hole spacing may vary between manufacturers.
 However, this is not a major issue , you can simply drill the holes out to 4 mm to provide enough clearance.